pablohdzvizcarra/my-software-developer-career/README.md

 ### Programming Change My Life

+##### Day 1018 Sagas and Transaction

+Well in this day I continue learning about Sagas and Transactions in microservices.

 ##### Day 1017 Sagas Algorithm

 I didn't know that this problem has a name, many times at work we have this problem, a transaction goes wrong from a